-2022 is a critical phase for REZ policy: it is the year during which the national vision must begin to be translated into detailed plans, designs and contractual agreements with developers.
+2022 is a critical phase for REZ policy when the national vision must begin to be translated into detailed plans and designs and contractual agreements with developers.
 There is significant time pressure to get REZs built out before coal power stations retire or fail.
 The Liddell coal power station in NSW will be closed by April 2023.23 In the draft 2022 ISP AEMO warns that '[a]ll brown coal generation and over two-thirds of black coal generation could withdraw by 2032'.24